BlackRock's largest mutual fund boosts energy holdings: manager

 NEW YORK: BlackRock Inc's largest mutual fund hiked its exposure to "select names" in energy as the sector has lagged this year, one of its portfolio managers said on Thursday.

-"The underperformance of energy stocks even as oil prices have stabilized creates opportunities for investors," wrote Russ Koesterich, a manager of the BlackRock Global Allocation Fund , in a note.
+"The underperformance of energy stocks even as oil prices have stabilized creates opportunities for investors," wrote Russ Koesterich, a manager of the US$39 billion BlackRock Global Allocation Fund , in a note.

+The S&P 500 energy sector is down nearly 18 percent this year, while the broader index, excluding energy , is up 11 percent.

+Yet Koesterich said the fund's managers see opportunity in midstream, refining, exploration and production companies in the United States in addition to globally integrated oil companies in Europe.
+He did not specify any stocks in particular.

 (Reporting by Trevor Hunnicutt; Editing by Leslie Adler)